stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 one failure can be tolerated; in a four monitor deployment, one failure can be tolerated; with five monitors, two failures can be tolerated.
 This avoids the dreaded *split brain* phenomenon, and is why an odd number is best.
-In short, Ceph needs a majority of monitors to be active (and able to communicate with each other), but that majority can be achieved using a single monitor, or 2 out of 2 monitors, 2 out of 3, 3 out of 4, etc.
+In short, Stone needs a majority of monitors to be active (and able to communicate with each other), but that majority can be achieved using a single monitor, or 2 out of 2 monitors, 2 out of 3, 3 out of 4, etc.

-For small or non-critical deployments of multi-node Ceph clusters, it is advisable to deploy three monitors, and to increase the number of monitors to five for larger clusters or to survive a double failure.
+For small or non-critical deployments of multi-node Stone clusters, it is advisable to deploy three monitors, and to increase the number of monitors to five for larger clusters or to survive a double failure.
 There is rarely justification for seven or more.